Advertiser Disclosure

 Let’s have a look at another example.

-This time, suppose you’re flying from Montreal to Vancouver in Premium Economy, and you find a good price of 17,700 points and $48.43 taxes and fees for a one-way flight.
+This time, suppose you’re flying from Montreal to Vancouver in premium economy, and you find a good price of 15,500 points and $57 taxes and fees for a one-way flight.

 Here, we see the following combinations for using Points + Cash:

-As we see here, the tiers are congruent with the Vancouver–Tokyo example: 100% points, standard points, 80% points, or 60% points.
+As we see here, the tiers are by-and-large congruent with the Vancouver–Sydney example: 100% points, standard points, 80% points, or 60% points.
 For “Points Only,” we also see the conversion at 1cpp.

-What’s different, though, is the conversion rate for the third and fourth tiers, which we see here at a higher effective rate of 2.18cpp.
+What’s different, though, is the conversion rate for the third and fourth tiers, which we see here at a higher effective rate of 2.18 cents per point.
 What gives?

 Use Aeroplan points to book flights in Premium Economy on Air Canada